glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 }
 ```

-would not enjoy automatic derivation, despite the fact that both of its fields are `BitwiseCopyable`.
-Because the type may change in the future, adding fields that are not `BitwiseCopyable`, the compiler will not conform the type automatically.
-Nevertheless, you can add a conformance manually:
+would not enjoy automatic derivation, despite the fact that it is copyable bitwise.
+Because as the library evolves, the type may cease to be bitwise copyable, the compiler will not derive a conformance for the type based on its current bitwise copyability.
+Nevertheless, a manual conformance can be added:

 ```
 extension Coordinate2 : BitwiseCopyable {}
 ```

-Declaring that the type conforms is a promise that the type will remain `BitwiseCopyable` regardless of the fields that are added or removed from it.
+Declaring that the type conforms is a promise that the type will remain `BitwiseCopyable` regardless of how else the library may evolve.

 Alternatively, if the type will never change, it can be marked `@frozen`